cchitsiang/awesome-stars/topics.md

 ## pytorch

+- [deepset-ai/haystack](https://github.com/deepset-ai/haystack) - :mag: LLM orchestration framework to build customizable, production-ready LLM applications.
+Connect components (models, vector DBs, file converters) to pipelines or agents that can interact with your
 - [jina-ai/clip-as-service](https://github.com/jina-ai/clip-as-service) - 🏄 Scalable embedding, reasoning, ranking for images and sentences with CLIP
-- [superduper-io/superduper](https://github.com/superduper-io/superduper) - Superduper: Bring AI to your database!
-Integrate AI models and workflows with your database  to implement custom AI applications, without moving your data.
-Including streaming inference, scalable mode
+- [superduper-io/superduper](https://github.com/superduper-io/superduper) - Superduper: Transform your database into your AI platform!
+Integrate AI models and machine learning workflows with your database  to implement custom AI applications, without moving your data.
+Includi
 - [netease-youdao/EmotiVoice](https://github.com/netease-youdao/EmotiVoice) - EmotiVoice 😊: a Multi-Voice and Prompt-Controlled TTS Engine
 - [BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM) - RWKV is an RNN with transformer-level LLM performance.
 It can be directly trained like a GPT (parallelizable).
 So it's combining the best of RNN and transformer - great performance, fast inference, sa
 - [adap/flower](https://github.com/adap/flower) - Flower: A Friendly Federated Learning Framework